DDanDev/coin-change-calculator/readme.md

 https://ddandev.github.io/coin-change-calculator/

+Optional:
-See it step by step: enable console messages for each step and display sum for each result row by setting ```debugMessages = true``` in the browser console!
+See it step by step!
+Enable console messages for each step and display sum to check each result row by setting ```debugMessages = true``` in the browser console!